Battletruck: Plot

 The mercenaries terrorize and pillage the community.
 Straker tortures the resident mechanic Rusty (John Ratzenberger) into giving him the location of Hunter's secret hideout.
 Straker moves to attack Hunter's farm and recapture Corlie.
-Hunter and Corlie escape on his motorbike and Straker, in a rage, plows through Hunter's residence with his armored truck.
-Hunter takes Corlie back to the Clearwater people and asks Rusty to build him an armored car to attack Straker's "battletruck".
+Hunter and Corlie escape on his motorbike and Straker, in a rage, ploughs through Hunter's residence with his armoured truck.
+Hunter takes Corlie back to the Clearwater people and asks Rusty to build him an armoured car to attack Straker's "battletruck".
 While Rusty and Hunter and a few others are thus occupied, one of the residents turns traitor and knocks out Corlie, puts her in a horse-drawn wagon, and heads out to deliver her back to Straker.
 Hunter tries to stop him, but the traitor sets an ambush for him and wounds him with a crossbow.
 Believing that he has killed Hunter, the traitor appears at Straker's headquarters with Corlie in the wagon.

 Meanwhile, Hunter regains consciousness and manages to limp back to Clearwater on his bike.
-While getting patched up there, Rusty finishes the armored car and shortly Hunter takes off in it, despite the fact that he is wounded.
-He attacks Straker's headquarters, plowing through buildings and tents and eventually dropping a grenade into Straker's 50,000 liter diesel fuel supply, destroying the fuel.
+While getting patched up there, Rusty finishes the armoured car and shortly Hunter takes off in it, despite the fact that he is wounded.
+He attacks Straker's headquarters, ploughing through buildings and tents and eventually dropping a grenade into Straker's 50,000 litre diesel fuel supply, destroying the fuel.
 He then runs and Straker, now in a towering rage, takes off after him.
 In the process, he forces the driver to drive the truck at a higher speed, overheating the turbines.
 This stresses out the driver (who loves the truck) and leads to dissension between him and Straker.

 Hunter, meanwhile, gets some distance ahead, jumps out of the car and climbs to a high place overlooking the road and it is now revealed that the whole attack on Straker's headquarters was a ruse to lure the truck into an ambush.
 The Clearwater people are at a overlooking ridge waiting for Hunter with his motorcycle and a 66mm rocket launcher which Hunter had given them earlier in the film.
-Hunter fires a couple of armor-piercing rockets at the moving truck, but only one round hits which causes slight damage and a small fire, which causes more stress between Straker and the truck driver.
+Hunter fires a couple of armour-piercing rockets at the moving truck, but only one round hits which causes slight damage and a small fire, which causes more stress between Straker and the truck driver.
 The driver attempts to kill Straker, who he feels is uselessly destroying the truck.
 Straker kills the driver who slumps over the wheel and now the truck, throttle set to full, is more or less out of control.